opentdf/.github/profile/README.md

-# openTDF
+# OpenTDF

 ## Protect Your Data.
 Control Your Keys.
 Build Your Future.

-The openTDF project is
+The OpenTDF project is
-an open set of proposed standards, libraries, and services that allow you to enable Zero Trust protection across your ecosystem to ensure complete data protection and access control.
+an open set of standards, libraries, and services that allow you to enable zero-trust protection across your ecosystem to ensure complete data protection and access control.

 ## Getting started

-To quickly set up your own local openTDF cluster, refer to [our quickstart guide](https://github.com/opentdf/documentation/tree/main/quickstart).
+To quickly set up your own local OpenTDF cluster, refer to [our quickstart guide](https://github.com/opentdf/documentation/tree/main/quickstart).